Best Epson Printers for Sublimation: Which One Fits Your Projects? (2026)

 Pro Level: Epson SureColor F570 Pro

-The F570 Pro is Epson’s current wide-format dedicated sublimation printer for businesses that need 24-inch-class printing.
+The F570 Pro is Epson’s 24-inch-class dedicated dye-sublimation option for small businesses and serious production workflows.
 It handles rolls and sheets up to 24.4 inches wide, has a built-in cutter, and Epson markets it with Epson Edge Print Pro workflow software.
 If you are buying new, check whether you are looking at the older F570 or the current F570 Pro, as they are different products.

 This is a commercial-grade machine for businesses producing large sublimation transfers, banners, and high-volume work.
 The price point is well above consumer EcoTank models.
 For most home crafters, the ET-15000 provides more than enough wide-format capability.